beobachtergruppe/beobgrp_new_site/README.md

 - Excludes migration files and virtual environment
 - Ignores missing type stubs for Wagtail (not yet fully typed)
 - Configured for Python 3.12

+Dependencies for type checking are in `mypy-requirements.txt` (separate from runtime `requirements.txt`).

 ### Type Annotations